Alexandra Juhasz AIDS Activism VHS Collection

 Video Remains

-An experimental video made from the real-time video that I shot with my best friend, James Robert Lamb, as he was dying from AIDS in 1991.
+An experimental video made from the real-time video that I shot in 1991 on his request, with my best friend, James Robert Lamb, as he was in the later stages of living with AIDS and discussing his legacy.
+For the documentary, I also interview fellow…

 Acquired for research for my doctoral disseration, and then monograph, "AIDS TV."
 Recorded from TV.
-Mainstream topical coverage.
+Mainstream topical coverage in magazine format.

 Playing it Safe (intro V. Bertinelli): Protections: What Every Woman Needs to Know

 Acquired for research for my doctoral disseration, and then monograph, "AIDS TV."
-One of those mainstream productions that were not partiuclarly helpful, inspiring AIDS activist video about and by women.
+One of those mainstream productions that were not particularly helpful, thus inspiring AIDS activist video about and by women.

-Compilation: A Part of Me; Sacred Lies/Civil Truths
+A Part of Me and Sacred Lies/Civil Truths

-Compilation from TV: Day Without Art 1992; “We Interrupt This Program”
+Day Without Art 1992: “We Interrupt This Program”

 Positive